OpenFlowLabs/website/content/articles/hello-new-world.en.md

 title: Hello "new" World
 date: 2020-08-07T09:06:47+02:00
 draft: false
-description: In times like these, things are emerging and changing including us.
-The future is coming, and we need to take some responsibility for it.
-Read more for some sneak peeks about our coming new products that enable you to do so.
+description: We have changed.
+Read more to get some sneak peeks of things coming down the pipeline.
 images: ["/preview/OFL-preview-image.png"]
 ---